lucasaec/cs680Calabrese/PA8/README.md

 This project uses OpenGL 3.3.
 Some computers, such as virtual machines in the ECC, can not run this version.
 In in order to run OpenGL 2.7 follow the instructions at [Using OpenGL 2.7](https://github.com/HPC-Vis/computer-graphics/wiki/Using-OpenGL-2.7)

+The cmakelists.txt file includes imagemagick so imagemagick may need to be installed.
+I used: sudo apt-get install libbullet-dev to install bullet.

 ### Ubuntu/Linux
 ```bash
 sudo apt-get install libglew-dev libglm-dev libsdl2-dev